vaddenz/dify-plugin-daemon/README.md

 ### Kubernetes

-For now, Daemon community edition dose not support smoothly scale out with the number of replicas, If you are interested in this feature, please contact us. we have a more production-ready version for enterprise users.
+For now, Daemon community edition does not support smoothly scale out with the number of replicas, If you are interested in this feature, please contact us. we have a more production-ready version for enterprise users.

 ## Benchmark